Arctic Marathon - 25 Oct 2025 (AM24)

 Day 4

-Thursday 5th September - Kangerlussuaq Flight and Embarkation Open or Close
+Kangerlussuaq Flight and Embarkation (Thursday) Open or Close

-Situated at the head of a 160km long fjord of the same name, Kangerlussuaq is Greenland’s only inland town, and was established as Soderstrum Air Base/Bluie West-8 by American troops in 1941.
-Existing largely to service the airport, the town of Kangerlussuaq itself retains a strong ‘Cold War’ feeling, hinting at its extensive American military use before it was signed over to the Greenlandic Government in 1992.
-Today Kangerlussuaq is Greenland’s largest air hub, with flights arriving daily from Denmark and around the country.
+Situated at the head of a 160km-long fjord of the same name, Kangerlussuaq is Greenland’s only inland town, and was established as Soderstrum Air Base/Bluie West-8 by American troops in 1941.
+Existing largely to service the air base, the town of Kangerlussuaq itself retains a strong Cold War feeling, hinting at its extensive American military use before it was signed over to the Greenlandic Government in 1992.
+Today Kangerlussuaq is Greenland’s largest air hub, with flights arriving daily from Denmark and the rest of the country.
 Its stable climate and lack of fog makes it ideal as an airport, but it exhibits some of the most varied temperatures in the country, commonly registering the highest summer and lowest winter temperatures due to its inland location.

-Meals: Breakfast, Dinner
+Meals: Breakfast; Dinner

 Day 5

-Friday 6th September - Sisimiut, Greenland's Second City (8:00 AM - 4:00 PM) Open or Close
+Sisimiut, Greenland's Second City (Friday) Open or Close

 In 1756, Count Johan Ludvig Holstein established a colony here and called it “Holsteinsborg”.
 The oldest part of Sisimiut features town houses from this era, and the oldest dates back to 1756.
 One of the most culturally significant buildings is the Blue Church, built in 1775, now a landmark in the city’s historical museum district, arguably the best preserved in Greenland, and the perfect place to discover the Greenland of old.

 Nowadays, Sisimiut is an important hub of education and industry, and local factories process the bulk of fish caught in the country (Greenland’s largest export).
 The fish processing plant in the harbour is one of the largest in Greenland, and among the most modern in the world.
-Just beyond the harbour sits the headquarters of KNI, the government-operated company which resupplies the many small settlements throughout Greenland – a vital service in a country with so many remote communities.
+Just beyond the harbour sits the headquarters of KNI, the government-operated company which supplies goods to the many small settlements throughout Greenland – a vital service in a country with so many remote communities.

-Meals: Breakfast, Lunch, Dinner
+Meals: Breakfast; Lunch; Dinner

 Day 6

-Saturday 7th September - Ilulissat Open or Close
+Ilulissat (Saturday) Open or Close

-This is it.
-This is why visitors from all over the world come to Greenland.
-Translated from Kalaallisut simply as ‘icebergs’, Ilulissat is rightly known the world over as ‘the Iceberg Capital of the World’.
-Surely no other city on Earth occupies such a spectacular natural setting.
+This is it - this is why visitors from all over the world come to Greenland.
+Translated from Kalaallisut simply as ‘icebergs’, Ilulissat is rightly known world-over as ‘the iceberg capital of the world’.
+Surely no other city on Earth occupies such a spectacular natural landscape.

 While archaeological finds detail the long Inuit habitation of the area, the modern town has steadily flourished in the 280 years since its establishment; legendary Arctic explorer, Knud Rasmussen was born in Ilulissat, and his childhood home now houses the city museum.
-Today, Ilulissat is Greenland’s third largest town, with more than 4,500 inhabitants, and is undoubtedly Greenland’s tourism capital, with more hotel rooms than even Nuuk.
-The city offers excellent amenities to visitors, with fresh locally caught seafood served in the city’s cafes and restaurants, and excellent shopping – look out especially for the Artist’s Workshop above the harbour, where you can buy handmade artworks direct from the artist.
+Today, Ilulissat is Greenland’s third-largest town, with more than 4,500 inhabitants, and is undoubtedly Greenland’s tourism capital, with more hotel rooms than even Nuuk.
+The city offers excellent amenities to visitors, with fresh locally caught seafood served in the city’s cafes and restaurants, and excellent shopping – look out especially for the Artist’s Workshop above the harbour, where you can buy handmade artworks direct from artists.
 The city typically experiences dry sunny weather throughout the summer, and there are a variety of well-marked hiking routes around the Icefjord, with options to suit all abilities.

-Meals: Breakfast, Lunch, Dinner
+Meals: Breakfast; Lunch; Dinner

 Day 7

-Sunday 8th September - Ilimanaq, Disko Bay - Race Day!
-Open or Close
+Ilimanaq, Disko Bay - Race Day!
+(Sunday) Open or Close

-Ilimanaq, meaning ‘Place of Expectations’ in Greenlandic, was established during the whaling era, when Dutch, English and Danish whalers flooded the region in search of prey.
-Many of the other settlements in the region also date to this era, with Ilimanaq established as ‘Claushavn’ in 1752 by Poul Egede, son of the Danish missionary Hans Egede who re-established European contact with Greenland.
+Ilimanaq, meaning ‘place of expectations’ in Greenlandic, was established during the whaling era, when Dutch, English and Danish whalers flooded the region in search of prey.
+Many of the other settlements in the region also date to this era, with Ilimanaq established as ‘Claushavn’ in 1752 by Poul Egede, son of the Danish missionary Hans Egede, who re-established European contact with Greenland.
 The collapse in whaling stocks in the late 1800s meant a decline in the area’s fortunes, with Ilimanaq fading into obscurity, and nearby Ilulissat becoming the dominant city in Disko Bay.

 More recently, tourism has become an important part of the economy of Ilimanaq.
 The church and the various buildings from the settlement’s days as a remote trading post have been lovingly restored and repurposed.
-Today, a set of swanky cabins overlooks the crystal-clear iceberg-studded waters of Disko Bay from the village, and the old warehouses have been converted into a Michelin-starred restaurant serving new Nordic cuisine with authentic Greenlandic ingredients.
+Today, a set of swanky cabins overlook the crystal-clear iceberg-studded waters of Disko Bay from the village, and the old warehouses have been converted into a Michelin-star restaurant serving new Nordic cuisine with authentic Greenlandic ingredients.

 Away from these modern additions, Ilimanaq remains deeply rooted in the hunting and fishing culture that has governed life in Greenland for millennia.
 Meat and fish are put out to dry next to the day’s laundry, and the only sound on the wind is the yowling of sled dogs.

-The vast backcountry of Ilimanaq holds vast tundra plains, punctuated by rocky hills and fjords – a typically Greenlandic location to run in!
+The vast back country of Ilimanaq holds vast tundra plains, punctuated by rocky hills and fjords – a typically Greenlandic location to run in!

-Meals: Breakfast, Lunch, Dinner
+Meals: Breakfast; Lunch; Dinner

 Day 8

-Monday 9th September - At Sea Open or Close
+At Sea (Monday) Open or Close

-From Ilimanaq, Ocean Albatros will follow the rugged coast of Greenland southwards.
+From Ilimanaq, the Ocean Albatros will follow the rugged coast of Greenland southwards.
 All settlements in Greenland (except for Kangerlussuaq) are situated directly on the ocean coast of the country, and the vast majority of residents (some 50,000 or so) live on the narrow strip of coast on the west of the country, facing the Davis Strait.
 Ocean currents bring warm water up from the Atlantic to the west coast, enriching these wildlife-filled waters.
-During our day at sea, keep your eyes on the sea!
+During our day at sea, keep your eyes on the water!
 Whales, seals and a huge variety of seabirds are common in these rich waters.

-Meals: Breakfast, Lunch, Dinner
+Meals: Breakfast; Lunch; Dinner

 Day 9

-A mixture of skyscrapers and traditional wooden houses, the quaint and the cosmopolitan, Nuuk is a city of contrasts.
+A mixture of skyscrapers and traditional wooden houses, quaint and cosmopolitan Nuuk is a city of contrasts.
 The vibrant bustling capital of Greenland, Nuuk feels much larger than its 19,000 inhabitants, and offers a wealth of experiences to visitors.
 The calm fjords around Nuuk have been inhabited by Paleo-Inuit cultures since at least 2200BCE, and archaeological evidence indicates waves of migration through the area as ancient hunters followed migrating prey.
-Around the year 100CE, Norse colonist from Iceland established the Western Settlement in the green meadows of Nuuk Fjord; these settlers mysteriously disappeared several hundred years later leaving the island to the Inuit, who were far better equipped to live in Greenland’s harsh environment.
+Around the year 100CE, Norse colonist from Iceland established the Western Settlement in the green meadows of Nuuk Fjord; these settlers mysteriously disappeared several hundred years later, leaving the island to the Inuit, who were far better equipped to live in Greenland’s harsh environment.

 The next Scandinavian to visit the area was Hans Egede, the controversial Danish missionary who ‘rediscovered’ Greenland, founding Nuuk as Godthåb (“Good Hope”) in 1728.
 Danish initiatives to modernize Greenland in the 1950s left a significant mark on Nuuk.
 While they brought significant improvements to the city’s infrastructure, the many large apartment blocks in the city attest to rapid (and sometimes haphazard) urbanization.
 In 1979, the Home Rule Act created the Greenlandic Parliament (Inatsisartut) and proclaimed Nuuk the capital.
 The city’s population continues to rapidly grow, with new suburbs being constructed beneath Ukkusissat, the mountain which looms to the east of the city.

 Nuuk offers a huge amount to the discerning visitor; larger than any other city in Greenland, Nuuk has a bustling cosmopolitan vibe, and hosts some of Greenland’s best attractions.
 Swing by Kolonihavn district to visit the Greenlandic National Museum, a treasure trove of history stretching back to the first inhabitants of this icy island – including artefacts from the Paleo-Inuit and Norse periods, as well as the spellbinding Qilakistoq mummies.
-Explore Greenlandic culture at Katuaq, the city’s cultural center, and an architectural marvel; shop for authentic Greenlandic artworks in the city’s many boutique shops, or simply relax at a hip curbside café with a Greenlandic coffee and watch this vibrant city in action.
+Explore Greenlandic culture at Katuaq, the city’s cultural centre, and an architectural marvel; shop for authentic Greenlandic artworks in the city’s many boutique shops, or simply relax at a hip curb-side café with a Greenlandic coffee and watch this vibrant city in action.
 Nuuk York (as proud locals call it) is unlike any other city in Greenland, or indeed the world.

-Meals: Breakfast, Lunch, Dinner
+Meals: Breakfast; Lunch; Dinner

 Day 10

-Wednesday 11th September - Qassiarsuk | Brattahlið Open or Close
+Qassiarsuk and Brattahlið (Wednesday) Open or Close

-During the afternoon, Ocean Albatros will sail through the majestic mountains of Tunulliarfik Fjord towards the small village of Qassiarsuk.
+During the afternoon, the Ocean Albatros will sail through the majestic mountains of Tunulliarfik Fjord towards the small village of Qassiarsuk.
 The southern fjords of Greenland offer a very different environment to the chilly north of the country.
 Situated at roughly 60°N, this region is level with northern Scotland or southern Scandinavia, with a climate to match.
 Here, the weather is calm, stable and humid, with much warmer summers and milder winters than in the rest of the country.
 In place of rocky hillsides, the fjords here are lined with lush green meadows and dotted with small sheep-farming settlements, of which Qassiarsuk is perhaps the best known.

 Erik the Red settled in this green landscape and set up a small farmstead in typical Norse style, naming his new settlement Brattahlíð.
 Erik himself kept fiercely to the Norse gods, but his wife Thjodhild was a Christian.
-Legend has it, she refused to join his bed until he built her a church, which he eventually did, constructing a tiny hut (Þjóðhildarkirkja) which was nevertheless the first church in the Americas (although he refused to have it within view of his house).
+Legend has it she refused to join his bed until he built her a church, which he eventually did, constructing a tiny hut (Þjóðhildarkirkja) which was nevertheless the first church in the Americas (although he refused to have it within view of his house).

 The Norse settlers in Greenland stayed for almost 500 years but disappeared from all historical records in the early 1400s.
 Whether some plague or famine struck them, or whether deteriorating climate simply forced them to return to Scandinavia remains a topic of lively debate.
-Today the outlines of buildings (including Erik’s house and Thjodhild’s church) can be seen, along with stunningly accurate reconstructions of the farm.
+Today, the outlines of buildings (including Erik’s house and Thjodhild’s church) can be seen, along with stunningly accurate reconstructions of the farm.
 Modern Inuit farmers continue to raise sheep in the same farms as Erik the Red, and a statue of Erik now overlooks the village, commemorating the first European to reach the Americas, whose son Leif would be the first European to reach Baffin Island and Newfoundland.
 A site rich in fascinating history and culture old and new, the settlement of Brattahlíð is today part of the Kujataa UNESCO World Heritage Site.

-Meals: Breakfast, Lunch, Dinner
+Meals: Breakfast; Lunch; Dinner

 Day 11

-Thursday, September 12 - Prins Chirstian Sund Open or Close
+Prins Christians Sund (Thursday) Open or Close

 South of Qassiarsuk lies Kap Farvel, or Cape Farewell, which is renowned not only as Greenland’s southernmost point, but also for its infamously challenging weather, which commonly features large swells and gale-force winds.

-Meals: Breakfast, Lunch, Dinner
+Meals: Breakfast; Lunch; Dinner

 Day 12

-Friday 13th September - Skjoldungen, Southeast Greenland Open or Close
+Skjoldungen, Southeast Greenland (Friday) Open or Close

-Today uninhabited, Skjoldungen sits almost 300km from the nearest village, with Mother Nature its only ruler.
-Vast saw-toothed mountains lined with opalescent glaciers line the deep chilly waters of the fjord, which can freeze even in summer.
+Now uninhabited, Skjoldungen sits almost 300km from the nearest village, with Mother Nature its only ruler.
+Vast saw-toothed mountains lined with opalescent glaciers line the deep, chilly waters of the fjord, which can freeze even in summer.
 At the head of the fjord lies the magnificent Thryms Glacier, a magnificent river of ice flowing down from the ice sheet.
 On the southern side of Thryms Glacier lies the sweeping U-shaped glacial valley of Dronning Maries Dal – a textbook example of a glacially produced landscape.
 Join your expedition team for a walk on the flower-lined floor of this valley, and marvel at the stunning scenery.
 Ensure you are on the outer decks on our approach and departure from this magnificent fjord too: you will not be disappointed!

-Meals: Breakfast, Lunch, Dinner
+Meals: Breakfast; Lunch; Dinner

 Day 13

-During your last evening onboard, join the Captain and Officers for the Farewell Cocktail Party, followed by a presentation of photos and video by our onboard photographer – the ideal opportunity to re-live your Arctic adventure.
+During your last evening onboard, join the Captain and Officers for the Farewell Cocktail Party, followed by a presentation of photos and videos by our onboard photographer – the ideal opportunity to relive your Arctic adventure.
 Skål!

-Meals: Breakfast, Lunch, Dinner
+Meals: Breakfast; Lunch; Dinner

 Day 14

-Sunday 15th September 15 - Reykjavik, Iceland Open or Close
+Reykjavik, Iceland (Sunday) Open or Close

 The rock-like columns of Hallgrímskirkja Church loom over the city of Reykjavik, a hip Scandinavian capital which needs little introduction.
 With new Nordic cuisine, excellent shopping, fantastic excursions and an easy relaxed vibe, Reykjavik is one of Scandinavia’s most welcoming and exciting cities.
 Such a bustling capital may feel strange after the remote wilderness of the Arctic!